Restoration Services Providers

 Category 3 — Water Damage and Structural Drying

 Firms whose primary credential is the IICRC Water Damage Restoration Technician (WRT) or Applied Structural Drying Technician (ASD) certification, addressing the moisture conditions that precede mold colonization.
-These listings are relevant to mold assessment after water damage and mold assessment after flooding scenarios.
+These providers are relevant to mold assessment after water damage and mold assessment after flooding scenarios.

 Category 4 — Specialty and Subcontract Services

 Crawl space encapsulation, attic decontamination, and HVAC-specific remediation services.
-These providers appear in this directory when their scope is documented and their credentials verified, but may not offer full-scope project management.
+These providers appear in this network when their scope is documented and their credentials verified, but may not offer full-scope project management.
 Cross-reference with mold assessment crawl spaces and mold assessment attic spaces for assessment context relevant to these environments.